 The Duxbury Braille Translator produces braille in over 140 languages world-wide.
 This help topic explains some essential characteristics of the braille translation tables and indicates some specific choices you must make.

 To get a broader overview of a language (and to better understand the choices), check the List of DBT Supported Languages and pick the language you are working on.

 Another resource is the List of DBT Templates.
 Note that some languages have multiple DBT templates, some DBT templates handle multiple languages.

-All of these tables remain subject to change, because the various national authorities often refine or extend the corresponding braille code rules, and also because improvements are undertaken to conform to the latest rules more closely.
+Translation tables remain subject to change, because the various national authorities often refine or extend their braille code rules, and also because improvements are undertaken to conform to the latest rules more closely.
 Consequently, in any given version of DBT, the braille tables typically vary in certain respects, such as which secondary (embedded) languages are allowed, which characters may appear in the file, and whether math or other technical notation may be entered.

 The table of supported languages below provides links to the individual descriptions for each supported language.
 Each language description is divided into several sections, and we provide some explanation of those sections here.
 The emphasis in the individual language descriptions is on print-to-braille translation, because that is the most commonly used direction and usually the first made available.

 The section "Special Requirements and Limitations" generally notes when true braille-to-print translation is not available or when it is more limited in scope than the print-to-braille direction.
 This section also notes issues with special characters and language-specific considerations.